 A claim against the Funeral Cover policy cannot be made if the death has not yet been registered at the nearest Home Affairs office or at your preferred funeral home.
 Similarly, your claim cannot be processed if you have not submitted all the necessary documents (certified copy of death certificate, copies of ID or passport for the deceased and beneficiary, and bank details of the beneficiary) or written incomplete or false information on the claims form and beneficiary form.

-Buying Funeral Cover is one of the most practical ways you can prepare for death, but before you sign on the dotted line, it’s important to read the fine print of your contract and make sure you understand what is expected from you.
+Buying Funeral Insurance is one of the most practical ways you can prepare for death, but before you sign on the dotted line, it’s important to read the fine print of your contract and make sure you understand what is expected from you.
 If you are dissatisfied with the reasons an insurance company provides for dismissing your claim, you have a right to lodge a complaint at the insurance company’s customer service department and request a copy of their complaints handling procedure for further relief.